CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 C Preprocessor (CPP) Macros
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of C Preprocessing Directives supported in the CICE model.
+There are a number of C Preprocessing Macros supported in the CICE model.
 These
 allow certain coding features like NetCDF, MPI, or specific Fortran features to be
 excluded or included during the compile.